gosexy/gosexy.org/markdown/canvas/index.md

 # gosexy/canvas

-A wrapper of ImageMagick's [MagickWand][1] that does not want to implement the whole API, it instead wraps the most useful methods for making simple image manipulation easier.
+A wrapper of ImageMagick's [MagickWand][1] that does not want to implement the whole API, it wraps the most useful methods for making simple image manipulation easier.

 ## Prerequisites